Marketing Beginner Updated 2026-03-22

 The formula: total revenue / number of orders = AOV.
 If your ecommerce store generated $50,000 in revenue from 1,000 orders last month, your AOV is $50.
 Simple math, but it’s one of the most actionable ecommerce metrics available.

 According to Shopify data, the average AOV for ecommerce businesses is roughly $85-120 depending on industry.
 Luxury and furniture brands run higher ($200+).
 Fast fashion and consumables run lower ($40-60).
-Your AOV determines how much you can afford to spend acquiring a customer — a $100 AOV business can pay more per acquisition than a $30 AOV business and still be profitable.
+Your AOV determines how much you can afford to spend acquiring a customer.
+A $100 AOV business can pay more per acquisition than a $30 AOV business and still be profitable.

 Why Does AOV Matter?